Skip to content

 Available on devices that have a built-in multiplexer on the DATA port.

-The Data port on the RTK Facet, Express, and Express Plus is very flexible.
-Internally the Data connector is connected to a digital mux allowing one of four software-selectable setups.
-By default, the Data port will be connected to the UART1 of the ZED-F9P and output any messages via serial.
+The DATA port on the RTK Facet is very flexible.
+Internally the DATA connector is connected to a digital mux allowing one of four software-selectable setups.
+By default, the port will be connected to the GNSS UART and output any messages via serial.

-• NMEA - The TX pin outputs any enabled messages (NMEA, UBX, and RTCM) at a default of 460,800bps (configurable 9600 to 921600bps).
-The RX pin can receive RTCM for RTK and can also receive UBX configuration commands if desired.
+• GNSS TX Out/RX In - The TX pin outputs any enabled messages (NMEA, RTCM and binary).
+If supported, the RX pin can receive RTCM for RTK and can also receive configuration commands.

-• PPS/Trigger - The TX pin outputs the pulse-per-second signal that is accurate to 30ns RMS.
-This pin can be configured as an extremely accurate time base.
-The pulse length and time between pulses are configurable down to 1us.
-The RX pin is connected to the EXTINT pin on the ZED-F9P allowing for events to be measured with incredibly accurate nano-second resolution.
-Useful for things like audio triangulation.
-See the External Event Logging section below and the Timemark section of the ZED-F9P Integration Manual for more information.
+• PPS OUT/Event Trigger In - The TX pin outputs the pulse-per-second signal that is accurate to typically 30ns RMS.
+The RX pin is connected to the EXTINT pin on the ZED-F9P or EVENTA on the mosaic-X5, allowing events to be measured with incredibly accurate nano-second resolution.
+See the Pulse Per Second and External Trigger section below for more information.

-• I2C - (On Express, Facet, and Facet L-Band) The TX pin operates as SCL, RX pin as SDA on the I2C bus.
-This allows additional sensors to be connected to the I2C bus.
+• I2C SDA/SCL - The TX pin operates as SCL, RX pin as SDA on the I2C bus.
+This allows additional sensors to be connected to the I2C bus, typically sharing it with the GNSS and OLED.
+This is useful for custom applications where you are using your own firmware.

-• GPIO - The TX pin operates as a DAC-capable GPIO on the ESP32.
+• ESP32 DAC Out/ADC In - The TX pin operates as a DAC-capable GPIO on the ESP32.
 The RX pin operates as an ADC-capable input on the ESP32.
-This is useful for custom applications.
+This is useful for custom applications where you are using your own firmware.
+These pins have no function with the standard RTK Everywhere firmware.

 Data Port

-By default, the Data port is set to 460800bps and can be configured from 4800bps to 921600bps.
-The 460800bps baud rate was chosen to support applications where a large number of messages are enabled and a large amount of data is sent.
-If you need to decrease the baud rate to 115200bps or other, be sure to monitor the MON-COMM message within u-center for buffer overruns.
+The DATA port can be configured from 4800bps to 921600bps.
+The default depends on the GNSS model: e.g. 460800bps on LG290P; 230400 on other models.
+The default rate was chosen to support applications where a large number of messages are enabled and a large amount of data is sent.
+If you need to decrease the baud rate to 115200bps or other on the ZED-F9P, be sure to monitor the MON-COMM message within u-center for buffer overruns.
 A baud rate of 115200bps and the NMEA+RXM default configuration at 4Hz will cause buffer overruns.

 Monitoring the COM ports on the ZED-F9P